What is a PC and a shadow PC

 Being on a shadow PC is an excellent opportunity for young systems researchers (PhD students, postdocs) to get experience in community service, i.e., programme committee practices.
 Shadow PC members commit themselves to writing their own detailed and rigorous reviews for their assigned papers by the allotted deadlines.
 This commitment is essential to the good functioning of the Shadow PC.

-We plan to have the shadow PC meeting after the official notification for Algotel / Cores (foreseen end of April 2020).
+We plan to have the shadow PC meeting in-person after the official notification for Algotel / Cores (foreseen June).

 Being a member of a shadow PC is a lot of work.
 But besides the recognition of being selected, it is also very rewarding and worthwhile for a number of reasons, including: